sacha-l/collectables-ethdenver-workshop/workshop/buy-kitty.md

 #### ** 1.
 ADD EVENT **

-Add the `PriceSet` event to your Pallet.
+Add the `Sold` event to your Pallet.

 ```rust
 // Your Pallet's events.